 Ribcage and Breastbone

 There are also some interesting differences in the internal skeleton structure, such as fused collarbones and a keeled sternum.
-By fusing the collarbones, there is greater strength and support for the bird where necessary.
+By combining the collarbones, there is greater strength and support for the bird where necessary.
 The same is true for fusions around the pelvis and in the bones in the wings.
 The lighter weight balances out any density created by these fusions.

 The sternum is the breast bone.
 We have one at the front of the ribcage, but it isn’t anywhere near as pronounced as those in birds.
 The shape and size of this breastbone allow for the attachment of stronger muscles for flight or swimming.
 As a result, this keel is not present in flightless birds, whose power comes from their legs, and is much bigger in birds that swim a lot.

-The skeleton of birds shows that these vertebrates are perfectly suited to life as winged creatures.
+The skeleton of birds shows that these vertebrates are ideally suited to life as winged creatures.
 The bones’ lighter structure makes up for the fact that these birds still require a strong, heavy internal skeleton for stability and mobility.
 What could have been a hindrance has become a brilliant evolutionary adaptation with these pneumatized bones, keeled sternums, and the extra neck vertebrae for flexibility.